MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-kql.md

 ## Quick fix: Extract value into a variable

-The quick fix feature can also be used to extract a value out into a variable:
+The quick fix feature can also be used to extract out a value into a variable:

 1. Select the value to extract.

-1. Select the lightbulb icon or press *Ctrl + .* to open the quick fix options.
+1. Select the light bulb icon or press *Ctrl + .* to open the quick fix options.

 1. Select **Extract value**.